FrancesCoronel/intro-cs/computer_science/exams.md

 For questions, please contact Testing Services at (757) 727-5493, or come to the office in 212 Wigwam during the hours mentioned.

 The **total cost to take a CLEP exam is $100** (20 for registration, and 80 for the exam), a small price to pay compared the thousands you might spend taking the equivalent course.

+`Open image in new tab on browser to zoom in`

 ![](https://huacm.files.wordpress.com/2015/03/screenshot-2015-03-06-17-18-26.png)